 When your zodiac sign matches the year, it is your least lucky year in a 12-year cycle.
-That means that people born in the Year of the Pig should be careful, as there will be more ups and downs compared to other years.
-However, if you were born in the year of the Rat, Ox, Rabbit, or Sheep, you can expect a successful year!
+That means that people born in the Year of the Rat should be careful, as there will be more ups and downs compared to other years.
+However, if you were born under a different Chinese Zodiac sign, this year is predicted to be a lucky and prosperous one.

 Chinese New Year’s Eve

-On February 4th this year, families will gather together to celebrate Chinese New Year’s Eve.
-Like January 1st celebrations, there is a televised programme to countdown the new year.
+On January 24th this year, families will gather together to celebrate Chinese New Year’s Eve.
+Like January 1st celebrations, there is a televised program to countdown the new year.
 The Spring Festival Gala includes comedy acts, popular bands, and performances that highlight the ethnic groups in China.
 People stay awake until midnight and shoot off fireworks when the new year begins.
 However, due to pollution concerns, personal fireworks are no longer allowed in many big cities.

 Family reunion dinner

 On Chinese New Year’s Eve, people have a large feast.
 A common Chinese New Year tradition is to eat dumplings.
 This is because the word for “dumpling” sounds similar to the word for “exchange” and “midnight.”
 So, by eating dumplings, you are exchanging the old year for the new.

 Various regions of China have different foods they consider good luck.
 These foods are must-haves around the dinner table during Lunar New Year.
 These include spring rolls in southern China, steamed fish with red peppers in Hunan and chicken soup in Hubei.